Mina S. Sedrak, M.D., M.S.

 - Breast Oncology

-- Inclusion of Older Adults in Clinical Trials
+- Barriers to Inclusion of Older Adults in Breast Cancer Clinical Trials

 - Social Media and Digital Health

-Mina S. Sedrak, M.D., M.S., is an assistant professor specializing in breast oncology in the Department of Medical Oncology & Therapeutics Research.
+Mina S. Sedrak, M.D., M.S., is an assistant professor in the Department of Medical Oncology Therapeutics Research.

-Dr. Sedrak earned his undergraduate degree in biological sciences from the University of Chicago, then went on to receive his medical doctorate from Rush Medical College, also in Chicago, where he was inducted into the Alpha Omega Alpha (AOA) National Medical Honor Society.
-He completed a Master of Science degree in Health Policy Research from Perelman School of Medicine at the University of Pennsylvania.
+Dr. Sedrak earned his undergraduate degree in biological sciences from University of Chicago.
+He received his medical doctorate from Rush Medical College, where he was inducted into the Alpha Omega Alpha National Medical Honor Society.
+He completed his residency in internal medicine and fellowship in hematology/oncology at the University of Pennsylvania, where he also received a Master of Science in Health Policy Research.

 - 2016 – Present, Assistant Professor, Department of Medical Oncology & Therapeutics Research, City of Hope, Duarte, CA